ZaidQureshi/bam/README.md

 All of these features are developed into a header-only library in the [`include`](./include/) directory.
 These headers can be used in Cuda C/C++ application code.

-We give an example of such an application in the [`benchmarks/cuda`](./benchmarks/cuda) directory which implements a random access benchmark that incorporates all the functionality mentioned aboved.